 Whenever you use our Services, we aim to provide you with choices about how we use your Personal Data.
 We also aim to provide you with access to your Personal Data.
 If that information is wrong, we strive to give you ways to update it quickly or to delete it – unless we have to keep that information for legitimate business or legal purposes.
 Subject to applicable law, you may obtain a copy of personal information we maintain about you or you may update or correct inaccuracies in that information by contacting us.
 To help protect your privacy and maintain security, we will take steps to verify your identity before granting you access to the information.
 In addition, if you believe that personal information we maintain about you is inaccurate, subject to applicable law, you may have the right to request that we correct or amend the information by contacting us as indicated in the How to Contact Us section below.

-Some data protection laws, including the European Union’s General Data Protection Regulation (“GDPR”), corresponding legislation in the United Kingdom, and some U.S. state laws such as California Consumer Privacy Act (“CCPA”), provide you with certain rights in connection with Personal Data you have shared with us.
-If you are resident in the European Economic Area or an applicable U.S. state, you may have the following rights:
+The European Union’s General Data Protection Regulation (“GDPR”), and corresponding legislation in the United Kingdom, provide European and United Kingdom residents with certain rights in connection with Personal Data you have shared with us.
+If you are resident in the European Economic Area, you may have the following rights: